Going through a Texas divorce can be complicated and emotional, but it doesn’t always have to be.

 If you and your spouse do reach a divorce settlement agreement, you will each sign a formal agreement.
 You will then file the settlement agreement with the court.
 Once the court approves the agreement, its terms will become the terms of your final divorce decree.

 If, however, you and your spouse cannot reach an agreement, you have no obligation to continue attempts at meditation.

 Although some Texas counties require you to at least attempt mediation, mediation is mostly a voluntary process.
 If the process does not work for you, you are entitled to have your divorce issues heard and decided by a judge.

 Is a Divorce Mediation in Texas Right for Me?

 If you and your spouse are seeking a divorce and would rather come to an agreement together than go through the court process, mediation may be the path for you.

 According to a national survey, the average cost of a litigated divorce is about $15,000 per person.
-However, resolving your case through mediation can potentially lead to a much cheaper and quicker result.

 We Can Answer Your Questions

 If you have questions about whether divorce mediation in Texas might be right for you, we want to help.